MultiSafepay/docs/content/integrations/odoo.md

 - The `item_quantity` must not be more than `quantity` in the original order.
 - The `item_price` must be equal to the `unit_price` in the original order.

-❗️ **Note:** You cannot refund BNPL orders if a gift card or promo code was used for the original order.
+**⚠️ Note:** You cannot refund BNPL orders if a gift card or promo code was used for the original order.

 </details>